ianozsvald/twitter_networkx_concept_map/README.md

 To save a graphml output (for importing into Gephi) use:

     $ extractor_content.py --json-cleaned clean_pycon.json  --remove-nodes #pycon #python #pycon2013 @pycon --write-graphml pyconout.graphml

+Other arguments:

+    --remove_usernames_below n  # strip users with less than n occurrences --remove_hashtags_below n  # strip hashtags with less than n occurrences